Starship Troopers 3: Marauder

-Starship Troopers 3: Marauder is a 2008 American science fiction film written and directed by Edward Neumeier and starring Casper Van Dien, who returned as Johnny Rico from the original film, along with Jolene Blalock and Boris Kodjoe.
-It is sequel to Starship Troopers (1997) and Starship Troopers 2: Hero of the Federation (2004) (which were both written by Neumeier), and is the third installment of the Starship Troopers franchise.
-The film was released directly to video in the U.S. on August 5, 2008.
-It received generally negative reviews.
+Starship Troopers 3: Marauder is a 2008 American military science fiction film written and directed by Edward Neumeier and starring Casper Van Dien, who returned as Johnny Rico from the original film, along with Jolene Blalock and Boris Kodjoe.
+It is a sequel to Starship Troopers (1997) and Starship Troopers 2: Hero of the Federation (2004) (which were both written by Neumeier), and is the third installment in the Starship Troopers franchise.
+Released in Japan on July 19, 2008, and directly to video in the United States on August 5, 2008 by Sony Pictures Home Entertainment, it received generally mixed reviews.

 Plot

-In the eleven years of "The Second Bug War", the Mobile Infantry has improved their weapons and tactics, only for the Arachnids to counter these developments with new and tougher variants.
-The United Citizen Federation now finds itself engaged in prolonged trench warfare, and ever more reliant on its control of the media and extensive police and judicial powers to suppress dissent, including members of a growing seditionist organization, while keeping up recruitment numbers.
+In the eleven years of "The Second Bug War", the Mobile Infantry has improved their weapons and tactics.
+However, the Arachnids have countered these developments with new and tougher variants.
+The United Citizen Federation, now finding itself engaged in prolonged trench warfare on the frontier planets, increasingly relies on its control of the media, using its extensive police and judicial powers to suppress dissenters and religious fanatics as seditionists, while maintaining recruitment numbers.

-Colonel Johnny Rico is stationed on the agricultural planet Roku San, where the popular Sky Marshal Omar Anoke pays a visit.
-Rico's old friend, General Dix Hauser, gets into a bar fight with a group of anti-war farmers.
+Colonel Johnny Rico is stationed on the agricultural planet Roku San, where popular Sky Marshal and singer Omar Anoke pays a visit.
+While off-duty, Rico's old friend, General Dix Hauser, gets into a bar fight with a group of anti-war farmers.
 When Rico forcibly disarms the drunken Dix, he is threatened with a court martial but the base defenses suddenly fail due to a Bug attack.
-Rico knocks out Dix and assumes command of the defenders.
+Rico incapacitates Dix and assumes command of the defenders.
 When Roku San falls, the media blames Rico, who is condemned to execution for insubordination.

-Fleet Captain Lola Beck is piloting Anoke to Sanctuary, the Fleet's secret HQ, when a mechanical failure leaves the crew marooned on the classified planet OM-1.
-Admiral Enolo Phid suppresses this information so as not to lower public morale, but Dix learns of the situation and has Rico's execution faked so he can rescue Anoke and Beck, since the Arachnids would gain invaluable knowledge, including the location of Sanctuary, if they captured them.
-On OM-1, an apparent earthquake causes one survivor to fall into a crevasse, where Anoke sees a giant eye staring at him from below.
+Fleet Captain Lola Beck, Dix's fiancée and a former flame of Rico's, is piloting Anoke to Sanctuary, the Fleet's secret headquarters, when a mechanical failure due to a battery attack by the Bugs during warp severely damages her ship, forcing six crew members, including herself and Anoke, to escape via a rescue pod to the nearest planet, the classified OM-1.
+Admiral Enolo Phid suppresses the distress signal from the pod so as not to lower public morale, but Dix learns of the situation and has Rico's execution faked so he can rescue Anoke and Lola, since their capture would provide the Arachnids with invaluable knowledge, including the location of Sanctuary.
+On OM-1, an apparent earthquake causes one of the six survivors, a physician surnamed Wiggs, to fall into a crevasse, where Anoke sees a giant eye staring at him from below.
+Cynical cook Jingo Ryan perishes next after hiding within a cluster of supposed rock outcroppings, which are actually Arachnid limbs that pull him below ground.
+Engineer Bull Brittles proposes marriage to the very religious flight attendant, Holly Little, but dies shortly afterwards.